Analysis | The Celtics are the NBA’s biggest disappointment thanks to injuries and offseason misfires

 While the Golden State Warriors salvaged D’Angelo Russell in a sign-and-trade during Kevin Durant’s move to the Brooklyn Nets and flipped him into Andrew Wiggins and a first-round pick, the Celtics lost Irving and had to replace him by sending Terry Rozier to the Charlotte Hornets in a sign-and-trade for Walker.
 In an unexpected turn, Rozier is easily outplaying Walker this season.
 And after Hayward decided not to pick up his player option to chase a title in Boston, Ainge had to settle for a trade exception after he was unable to re-sign him or construct a sign-and-trade that returned a rotation player.

 Walker’s contract, which will pay him $108 million through 2022-23, is suddenly an albatross.
-He’s not quite in Russell Westbrook or John Wall territory yet, but his short-term trade value is nonexistent until he returns to form.
+He’s not quite in Russell Westbrook or John Wall territory, but his short-term trade value is nonexistent until he returns to form.
 The second half of the Celtics’ rotation, which includes several recent draft picks who have yet to establish themselves, is also lacking in quality assets.

 For years, Ainge’s roster construction efforts were aided by extra first-round picks from savvy trades with the Nets and Philadelphia 76ers.
 Yet that pipeline has run dry, and Boston still remains short on quality long-term pieces that can grow with Tatum and Brown.
 As Brooklyn went all-in to assemble Durant, Irving and James Harden, Ainge’s biggest play after losing Hayward was to sign Thompson, a limited role player.
 The pressure is officially on to find help with the trade exception before the March 25 deadline.